 - Negotiate.
 Both Enhanced (TLS) and Standard RDP Security connections are allowed.
 The security method is negotiated with the client.
 This is the default setting. - RDP.
 Only Standard RDP Security is accepted. - TLS.
 Only Enhanced RDP Security is accepted.
 The client must support TLS.
-The OpenSSL library version determines which versions of TLS are supported.
-The Oracle VM VirtualBox clients include at least Version 1.1.0 of the OpenSSL library.
-This library supports TLS versions 1.0, 1.1, and 1.2.
-Some clients might include newer versions of the OpenSSL library and thus support additional TLS versions.
+The version of OpenSSL used by Oracle VM VirtualBox supports TLS versions 1.0, 1.1, 1.2, and 1.3.